tdj28/web/content/post/tech/ml/sam2_with_yolo/index.md

 where both the code _and_ the models are opensource, opens the door for many interesting use cases.
 One use case is people detection and tracking.

-Say, for example, I wanted to _detect_ and _track_ if people enter some region in my camera's view.
+Suppose, for example, that I wanted to _detect_ and _track_ if people enter some region in my camera's view.
 The [YOLO toolset](https://github.com/ultralytics/yolov5) has been widely used for people detection, and here we use it to detect people whose YOLO-created bounding box intersects with a chosen detection region.
 Then we use points around the center of that bounding box as seeds for tracking those individuals with SAM2.